danthem/undelete-btrfs/README.md

 *Does not play well in systems where readarray does not take the -d flag

 ## Important note
-There is no native undeletion feature of BTRFS.
+There is no native undelete feature in BTRFS.
 This  script utilizes btrfs restore as well as btrfs-find-root to attempt recovery of deleted files on a given path.
 There are absolutely no guarantees it will work to recover the file.
 The best undeletion tool is to restore from backup.
 The longer a file has existed on your system, the more likely a successful recovery will be.